Widget

 Widget DOM events

-const widget = document.querySelector('salesbooth-deal'); widget.addEventListener('salesbooth:deal-created', (e) => { const { deal_id, customer, total, currency } = e.detail; // Redirect, track, provision access... }); widget.addEventListener('salesbooth:deal-signed', (e) => { console.log('Contract signed for deal', e.detail.deal_id); }); widget.addEventListener('step.payment', (e) => { analytics.track('checkout_payment_step', { value: e.detail.total }); });
+const widget = document.querySelector('salesbooth-deal'); widget.addEventListener('salesbooth:deal-created', (e) => { const { dealId, total, currency, customerEmail } = e.detail; // Redirect, track, provision access... }); widget.addEventListener('salesbooth:contract-signed', (e) => { console.log('Contract signed:', e.detail.contractId, e.detail.signatureMode); }); widget.addEventListener('salesbooth:step-change', (e) => { analytics.track('checkout_step_change', { from: e.detail.from, to: e.detail.to }); });

 Eventdetail payloadWhen fired